mstewartgallus/mstewartgallus.github.io/src/marking-up-poetry.md

 Less or more use of the `presentation` role as in [markup A](#markupa2) and [markup A''](#markupa3) works well enough.
-By the spec use of the `presentation` role in a list item for a list already marked with `presentation` role shouldn't really do anything but it can reduce cruft in the accessibility inspector in Firefox.
+By the spec use of the `presentation` role in a list item for a list already marked with a `presentation` role shouldn't really do anything but it can reduce cruft in the accessibility inspector in Firefox.

 <figure>